MauricePasternak/pathlib-js/docs/Read-Write-Glob-Watch.md

 - Parameters:

   - `patterns` -- `string | string[]` -- Glob patterns to match against in locating filepaths that are automatically appended to the underlying filepath.
-  - `options` -- `fast-glob.Options` -- The globbing options.
-For properties and their explanations, [please refer to the documentation in the `fast-glob` repository.](https://github.com/mrmlnc/fast-glob/blob/master/README.md)
+  - `options` -- `chokidar.WatchOptions` -- The globbing options.
+For properties and their explanations, [please refer to the documentation in the `chokidar` repository.](https://github.com/paulmillr/chokidar/blob/master/README.md)

 - Returns:
   - `Path[]` - An array of retrieved `Path` instances which matched the glob pattern(s).